 The area between Granada and Holly is predominantly a ranching and dryland farming area.
-This analysis identified four historic resources and three linear resources within this portion of the area of potential effects.
+This analysis identified four cultural resources and three linear resources within this portion of the APE.
 There are no known identified archaeological resources in this area.
-Details about these resources can be found in Table E-1 (historic properties) and Table E-2 (linear resources), located in Appendix E. The location of each resource is shown in Figure F-27, located in Appendix F.
+Details about these resources can be found in Table E-1 (historic properties) and Table E-2 (linear resources), located in Appendix E, Historic Properties by Location.
+The location of each resource is shown in Figure F-4, located in Appendix F, Figures.

-The four historic resources identified include a residence, Gateway Downs, and two bridges.
-The bridges are the U.S. 50 bridge over Granada Creek and the BNSF Railway overpass of U.S. 50.
+The four cultural resources identified include a residence, Gateway Downs (no OAHP site number available), and two bridges.
+The bridges are the US 50 bridge over Granada Creek (no OAHP site number available) and the BNSF Railway overpass of US 50 (no OAHP site number available).

-All four historic resources identified have a National Register eligibility status of field eligible.
+All four cultural resources identified have a National Register eligibility status of field eligible.

-Linear resources identified in this portion of the area of potential effects include a railroad, a ditch, and a canal.
+Linear resources identified in this portion of the APE include a railroad, a ditch, and a canal.